cf73/ces2021/content/collections/people/lily-carey.md

     type: institution
     enabled: true
 email: Lily@Cambridge-Ellis.org
-bio: 'This is my sixth year at Cambridge Ellis but I’ve worked for over a decade as a toddler teacher.
-I am constantly amazed by how much your wonderful toddlers teach me through their curiosity, creativity, and growth.
+bio: 'This is my seventh year at Cambridge Ellis, but I’ve worked for well over a decade as a toddler teacher.
+I am constantly amazed by how much your wonderful toddlers teach me through their curiosity, creativity, and appreciation for the world around them.
 I come from a creative arts background and love sharing that with the class.
 In my free time, I enjoy spending time with my husband and daughter, a current CES student.'
 role:
   - teacher
 programs: